Finding the Mother Tree

 But in this book, it’s different.
 And you wrote, “I have come full circle to stumble into some of the Indigenous ideals.
 Diversity matters, and everything in the universe is connected, between the forests and the prairies, the land and the water, the sky and the soil, the spirits and the living, the people and all other creatures.”
 This is a very spiritual statement.
-And actually hearing you talk for this last hour we’ve been speaking, a lot of what you’re saying feels spiritual.
+And hearing you talk over the last hour, I feel a lot of what you’re saying is spiritual.
 It doesn’t feel like what you’d expect to be coming from a scientist.
 It has a different quality to it.

-I talked about how the little seedlings tap into the networks of the old trees, and they’re sustained and nurtured by the carbon and the nutrients coming from those old trees.
+I talked about how the little seedlings tap into the networks of the old trees and how they’re sustained and nurtured by the carbon and the nutrients coming from those old trees.
 That is caring for their next generations.
 And those little seedlings also give back to the old trees.
 There is a movement back and forth.
 And that’s a rich, rich thing.
-That’s what makes us whole and gives us so much—the history that we can build on, and move forward.
-I wanted people to understand that we have connection to our future generations.
-We also have a responsibility to them; we want our next generations to be healthy and thriving and loving their lives, having happy lives, not suffering and facing a bleak future.
+That’s what makes us whole and gives us so much—the history that we can build on and move forward.
+I wanted people to understand that we are connected to our future generations.
+We also have a responsibility to them; we want our next generations to be healthy and thriving and loving their lives, to have happy lives, not to be suffering and facing a bleak future.

 I have children, and they worry.
 It’s a worry, and I imbue in them my own spirituality.
-I want them to have me with them as they go through and make it a better world themselves.
-It was such an important personal revelation for me, but I think it’s also for all of us to remember that we’re one of many generations, that we have an important role in our own space and time, and that we carry things forward and we send them on into the future.
+I want them to have me with them as they go through life and make it a better world themselves.
+It was such an important personal revelation for me to remember that we’re one of many generations, that we have an important role in our own space and time, and that we carry things forward and we send them on into the future.

-EMYou wrote very openly about your experience with cancer in the book, and it seemed to happen in parallel while you were deepening your studies about the Mother Trees.
+EMYou wrote very openly about your experience with cancer in the book, and it seemed to happen in parallel with your deepening studies about the Mother Trees.
 How did your understanding of the Mother Trees shift during this time as you went through this period of transformation?

 SSI was listening to myself and listening to where I was at, and my research was moving along, and it was so amazing how it all worked together.
-But as I was facing an uncertain future, my children were twelve and fourteen at the time, and I thought, “You know, I could die.”
+But as I was facing an uncertain future—my children were twelve and fourteen at the time—I thought, “You know, I could die.”
 I had a mortal disease.
-I wanted to make sure that I was giving them all that I could, and to make sure they were going to be safe even if I couldn’t be there—that I would still be with them even if I wasn’t physically there.
+I wanted to make sure that I was giving them all that I could and that they were going to be safe even if I couldn’t be there—that I would still be with them even if I wasn’t physically there.

 EMTalking about the future, in your book, you don’t shy away from the harsh realities of climate change and the looming threats that we face.
-But your story and your work is also inherently hopeful: the connections you discovered, the way that the living world functions.
-There’s a hope in being made aware of this again.
-And you also say that you don’t think it will be technology or policy that will save us but, rather, transformational thinking and becoming aware of what you’ve seen: that we need to heed the answers we are being shown by the living world and acknowledge that, as you said before, we are one.
+But your story and your work are also inherently hopeful: the connections you’ve discovered, the way that the living world functions.
+There’s a hope in becoming aware of this again.
+And you also say that you don’t think it will be technology or policy that will save us, but rather transformational thinking and becoming aware of what you’ve seen; that we need to heed the answers we are being shown by the living world and acknowledge that we are one.
 Could you speak a bit more about this?

 SSYeah.
 Now, as I understand how ecosystems work and systems work—one of the amazing things about systems is that they’re designed to heal themselves.
 All these connections create wealth and health in the whole.
-So systems have these properties.
-There are emergent properties, in that you take all these parts, and out of the parts interacting in their relationships arises things like health and beauty and symphonies in human societies.
-And so we can have this incredible, positive emergence of these things—and tipping points as well.
+So systems have emergent properties, in that you take all these parts, and out of the parts interacting in their relationships arise things like health and beauty and symphonies in human societies.
+And we can have an incredible, positive emergence of these things—and tipping points as well.

-A tipping point is where a system will kind of move along.
-It’s under different pressures and stresses, and it can start to unravel if there are lots of negative things going on.
+A tipping point is where a system under different pressures and stresses can start to unravel if there are lots of negative things going on.
 We’re seeing that with global change—some things are unraveling.
 It’s like taking rivets out of an airplane.
 If you take out too many rivets, suddenly the plane loses its wings and it falls apart and crashes to the ground.
 That’s a very negative tipping point.
 And when people think of tipping points, they think of that negative, scary thing.
-But tipping points also work the other way in systems, in that, as I said, systems are actually wired to be whole.
-They’re so intelligently designed to transmit, across systems, information and energy to keep them whole and strong.
+But tipping points also work the other way in systems, which are actually wired to be whole.
+They’re intelligently designed to transmit, across systems, information and energy to keep them whole and strong.
 And so there are positive tipping points too.
 You can do simple, little things, like not driving so much and taking the bus.
 All of that is important.

 Policies are important too: global policies that say, “We’re going to decarbonize our future.
 We’re going to get off fossil fuels and find alternative energy sources.”
 Those are all little things that are being put in place.
 Joe Biden is saying we’re going to have electric cars in the US within fifteen years.
 Those are all little policies being put in place that are going to lead to tipping points—not the negative ones but the positive ones, where suddenly the system starts to become more cohesive again, more connected, more healthy and whole.

-EMWhat you’re working on now seems like it’s one of those ingredients which can help us get to that place, which is the Mother Tree Project.
+EMWhat you’re working on now seems like one of those ingredients that can help us get to that place: the Mother Tree Project.
 Could you talk about what that is and what it aims to do?

-SSI had done all this basic research on connection and communication in trees, and been frustrated that we weren’t seeing changes in forest practices.
-And I thought, Well, I need to do something where we can demonstrate how these systems work, and also test.
-If we’re going to harvest trees—which we’ll continue to do; people have always harvested trees in some way and used them—I thought, there’s got to be a better way than clear-cutting our old-growth forests.
+SSI had done all this basic research on connection and communication in trees and was frustrated that we weren’t seeing changes in forest practices.
+And I thought: Well, I need to demonstrate how these systems work, and also test.
+If we’re going to harvest trees—which we’ll continue to do (people have always harvested trees in some way and used them)—there’s got to be a better way than clear-cutting our old-growth forests.
 It’s like clear-cutting the salmon population—it just doesn’t work.
 We need to leave some elders behind.
 We need Mother Trees to provide the genes.
 They’ve been through multiple climate episodes.
 Their genes carry that information.
-We need to save it instead of cutting them down and not having that diversity for the future, to help us move into the future.
+We need to save it instead of cutting them down and not having that diversity to help us move into the future.

-The Mother Tree Project’s main goal is—how do we manage our forests and design our policies so that we have resilient, healthy forests as climate changes?
-And so I designed a space-for-time experiment, where I have twenty-four forests across a climate gradient of Douglas fir—the distribution of Douglas species, Douglas fir—and then harvest those forests in different ways and compare them to our standard practice of clear-cutting, leaving Mother Trees in different configurations and amounts, and seeing what the response of the ecosystem is in terms of how it regenerates: the species that come back, the natural seeding in.
+The Mother Tree Project’s main goal is to look at how we need to manage our forests and design our policies so that we have resilient, healthy forests as the climate changes.
+And so I designed a space-for-time experiment, where I have twenty-four forests across a climate gradient of Douglas fir species, and then we harvest those forests in different ways and compare them to our standard practice of clear-cutting, leaving Mother Trees in different configurations and amounts and seeing what the response of the ecosystem is in terms of how it regenerates: The species that come back, the natural seeding in.
 What happens to the carbon in those systems?
-Does it respond like a clear-cut, where we lose so much carbon right off the bat, or do we protect it by leaving some of these old trees?
+Does it respond like a clear-cut, where we lose so much carbon right off the bat?
+Or do we protect it by leaving some of these old trees?
 What happens to biodiversity?

 What we have to do is say, “We don’t need to cut so much.
 We don’t need to be managing our systems so that they’re on the brink of collapse all the time.”
 Which is basically what that allowable cut is.
 It’s like, “How much can we take before we destroy the whole system?”
 Let’s move back and say, “Let’s take a lot less and leave a lot more behind.”
 And we can use partial cutting but take a lot less.
 Then we’re going to be on the road to recovery.
 That is what the Mother Tree Project is about.

-I would like to see these concepts applied around the world, because this idea of elder trees and their importance in forests, it’s not just important for our temperate forests; it’s important for arboreal forests and our tropical forests too.
+I would like to see these concepts applied around the world, because this idea of elder trees and their importance in forests is not just important for our temperate forests; it’s important for arboreal forests and our tropical forests too.
 And ancient aboriginal cultures all have this reverence for old trees.
 They knew the importance of them, and I would like to see people trying to use these concepts in the management of their own forests elsewhere.
-And that doesn’t just mean carte blanche applying it, but trying different things—the principle being that elders are important.
+That doesn’t just mean applying it carte blanche but trying different things—the principle being that elders are important.

 EMSuzanne, thank you so much for taking time to speak with us today.
-It’s been a real pleasure to get to learn more about your work and you and your life.
+It’s been a real pleasure to learn more about you and your work.

 SSWell, thank you, and thank you for such insightful questions.
-Those are really great questions.
+Those were really great questions.

 EMThank you, Suzanne.